enigmango/pgm-seamcarving/readme.md

 `python ./seamCarv.py path/to/file V H`

-...Where *V* is the number of vertical seams to remove, and *H* is the number of horizontal seams to remove.
+...Where *V* is the number of vertical seams to remove (reducing width), and *H* is the number of horizontal seams to remove (reducing height).

 The new PGM file will be saved as (oldfilename)_processed.pgm in the same directory as the original file.

 A percentage of completion is shown on the command line for your convenience and peace of mind.

 ##Example
-`./seamcarv.py cosmo.pgm 100 50` on a 1000x1000 image named `cosmo.pgm` will save a 900x950 image named `cosmo_processed.pgm`.
+`./seamcarv.py cosmo.pgm 100 50` on an image 1000x1000 (width x height) named `cosmo.pgm` will save a 900x950 image named `cosmo_processed.pgm`.

 #Notes/Limitations